Skip to Content

 One more tool that isn’t a necessity but is pretty handy and very scary is a 5 tine cultivator.
 I reach for this when I have lots of grass or tangled weeds to pull out, I want to work in some soil amendments or I need to scare someone.

-It rips weeds right out of the ground in it’s creepy claw.
-All those tines are what makes it so good at working in soil amendments like peat moss, compost or fertilizer.
-It’s very strongly built and it stand up to my hard clay soil without a problem.
+Those spikey tines are what makes it so good at working in soil amendments like peat moss, compost, or fertilizer.
+It’s very sturdyand it stands up to my hard clay soil without a problem.

 Buy a Good Shovel